Ray Stone (rugby league): Parramatta Eels (2018-2022)

-2021

 Stone played nine games for Parramatta in the 2021 NRL season as the club finished sixth on the table and qualified for the finals.
 Stone played in both finals matches for Parramatta including their 8-6 loss to Penrith in week two.
-Stone made numerous errors during the game including three crucial handling mistakes.
+In the semi-final against Penrith, Stone made a number of crucial errors in the game as the replacement hooker for the injured Reed Mahoney.

-On 7 December, Dolphins announced that Stone will be joining their team for their inaugural 2023 season.
+On 7 December 2021, Dolphins announced that Stone will be joining their team for their inaugural 2023 season.

-2022

-In round 3 of the 2022 NRL season, Stone scored two tries for Parramatta including the winning try in golden point extra-time as the club defeated Melbourne 28-24 at AAMI Park.

-When scoring the match winning try, Stone tore his ACL, ending his season.
+In round 3 of the 2022 NRL season, Stone scored two tries for Parramatta including the winning try in golden point extra-time when the club defeated Melbourne 28-24 at AAMI Park.
+While scoring the match winning try, Stone tore his ACL, ending his season.
 "Ray Stone has today been ruled out for the 2022 season following confirmation that he has ruptured his anterior cruciate ligaments (ACL) during Saturday nights game against Melbourne" a club statement said.
 "He will undergo surgery in the coming days and then begin his rehabilitation for the 2023 season."

-2023
+Dolphins (2023-)

-Stone made his club debut for the newly admitted Dolphins team in round 1 of the 2023 NRL season coming off the bench as they pulled off a big upset defeating the Sydney Roosters 28-18 at Lang Park.
+Stone made his club debut for the inaugural Dolphins team in round 1 of the 2023 NRL season coming off the bench as they pulled off a big upset defeating the Sydney Roosters 28-18 at Suncorp Stadium.
+On May 22, Stone re-signed with the club until 2026.

+Stone played a total of 22 games for the Dolphins in the 2024 NRL season as the club finished 10th on the table.

+In round 7 of the 2025 NRL season, Stone scored a double off the bench in a 42-22 upset win over the Melbourne Storm.

+Stone played 22 matches for the Dolphins in the 2025 NRL season as the club narrowly missed out on the finals finishing 9th.